whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 ### Downstream Collector Notification

-On startup, factory addresses from existing parquet files are read and sent to the logs and eth_calls collectors.
-This allows those collectors to process ranges that they haven't yet handled, even if the factory collector already processed them in a previous run.
+On startup, factory addresses from existing parquet files are read and sent to the logs collector and log decoder.
+The eth_calls collector and call decoder are intentionally not notified during catchup -- they load factory addresses from parquet during their own catchup phases.
+This avoids deadlock since those channels are not consumed until after factory catchup completes.

 ### Catchup Coordination